cthulhusec/SoulLand/README.md

 # SoulLand

+## In loving memory of Steven "NerdyAce" Acevedo

 This is a small 2D, turn based, dungeon strategy game developed for the Bussiness Proffesionals of America Software Engineering Team Competition in for the 2016-17 season.

 **Features:**